giellalt/lang-tkl/src-fst-morphology-root.lexc.md

 - +Loc for locative nouns

 The possession is marked as such:
-The comparative forms are:
 Numerals are classified under:
 Verb moods are:
-Verb personal forms are:
 Other verb forms are

 * +Symbol = independent symbols in the text stream, like £, €, ©